Bionano Genomics Inc. (BNGO) Shares Rise Despite Market Challenges

 Sponsored

-The average price recommended by analysts for Bionano Genomics Inc. (BNGO) is $5.10, which is $4.44 above the current market price.
-The public float for BNGO is 291.38M and currently, short sellers hold a 21.59% of that float.
-On May 04, 2023, BNGO’s average trading volume was 7.17M shares.
+The average price suggested by analysts for BNGO is $5.10, which is $4.25 above the current market price.
+The public float for BNGO is 291.38M, and currently, shorts hold a 21.59% of that float.
+The average trading volume for BNGO on May 08, 2023 was 7.13M shares.

 BNGO’s Market Performance

-BNGO’s stock has seen a -9.04% decrease for the week, with a -39.64% drop in the past month and a -64.44% fall in the past quarter.
-The volatility ratio for the week is 7.67%, and the volatility levels for the past 30 days are at 9.98% for Bionano Genomics Inc. The simple moving average for the last 20 days is -23.72% for BNGO’s stock, with a simple moving average of -64.23% for the last 200 days.
+BNGO’s stock has seen a 5.51% increase for the week, with a -29.53% drop in the past month and a -61.19% fall in the past quarter.
+The volatility ratio for the week is 8.44%, and the volatility levels for the past 30 days are at 10.25% for Bionano Genomics Inc. The simple moving average for the last 20 days is -11.96% for BNGO’s stock, with a simple moving average of -60.31% for the last 200 days.

 Analysts’ Opinion of BNGO